 It is also essential in assessing the cytotoxic/cytostatic effects on tumor cell lines as well as testing the different species of archaea.

 Crystal violet can lead to permanent pigmentation of the skin if it comes into contact with granulation tissue.
 On account of this, the dye should not be applied to ulcerative lesions of the face.

 Crystal violet is not a strong sensitizer when used as an antiseptic agent.

 Crystal violet may produce allergic contact dermatitis or necrosis in the intertriginous areas.

 Its use for bacterial and pathogenic fungi treatment in animals such as Staphylococcus & Candida species has declined on account of reports on animal carcinogenicity.

 Crystal violet is toxic and should be handled with a lot of care.

 When using crystal violet to stain cells, the examiner ought to pipette on the sides of the petri dish so as to reduce the chances of the cells detaching.

-Several toxicology tests carried out in mice has shown dose-related carcinogenic properties on different organs.
-The reduced leuco moiety form induces hepatic, renal and lung tumor in mice.
+Several toxicology tests carried out in mice have shown dose-related carcinogenic properties on different organs.
+The reduced leuco moiety form induces hepatic, renal, and lung tumors in mice.
 The FDA has classified crystal violet as unsafe for use in animal feed.
-The Federal Food, Drug, and Cosmetic Act prohibit its use in animal feed, and such feed is regarded as adulterated.
+The Federal Food, Drug, and Cosmetic Act prohibits its use in animal feed, and such feed is regarded as adulterated.
 Crystal violet is absorbed from water into the fish tissue and is then reduced into the leucocrystal violet (leuco) moiety.

 A common side effect of crystal violet is the staining of skin and cloth; this can, however, be easily washed off by bleach and water.